Monads and theories: Pretheories as presentations

 subject to the coglobular relations $\sigma \sigma = \sigma \tau$ and $\tau \sigma = \tau \tau$.
 This means that for each $m > n$, there are precisely two maps $\sigma^{m-n}, \tau^{m-n} \colon n \rightrightarrows m$, which by abuse of notation we will write simply as $\sigma$ and $\tau$.

 The category $\E = [\mathbb G^\mathrm{op},\Set]$ is the category of \emph{globular sets}; it has a dense subcategory $\A = \Theta_0$, first described by Berger \cite{Berger2002A-Cellular}, whose objects have been termed \emph{globular cardinals} by Street \cite{Street2000The-petit}.
-These include the representables---the $n$-globes $Yn$ for each $n$---but also shapes such as the globular set with distinct cells as depicted below.
+The globular cardinals include the representables---the $n$-globes $Yn$ for each $n$---but also shapes such as the globular set with distinct cells as depicted below.

 The globular cardinals can be parametrised in various ways, for instance using trees \cite{Batanin1998Monoidal, Berger2002A-Cellular}; following~\cite{Maltsiniotis2010Grothendieck}, we will use \emph{tables of dimensions}---sequences $\vec n=(n_{1}, \ldots ,n_{k})$ of natural numbers of odd length with $n_{2i-1} > n_{2i} < n_{2i+1}$.
 Given such a table $\vec{n}$ and a functor $D \colon \mathbb G \to \C$, we obtain a diagram